Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L04_Creating_Relationships.md

 ### Task 1 – Knowledge Assessment to Knowledge Question Relationship

-In this task, you will create a One-to-Many relationship between the Knowledge Assessment and Knowledge Question entities.
+In this task, you will create a One-to-Many relationship between the Knowledge Assessment and Knowledge Question tables.

 1. Navigate to <https://make.powerapps.com> and make sure you are in your **Practice** environment.